sendbird-graveyard/SendBird-iOS/README.md

 This sample is linked with the git submodule which you can download in two ways.

-A. You can **clone** the project directly from the [UIKit Swift Sample repository](https://github.com/sendbird/UIKit-iOS-Swift).
+A. You can **clone** the project directly from the [UIKit Swift sample repository](https://github.com/sendbird/UIKit-iOS-Swift).
 Or you can pull it using submodule command after this git repository.

 ```
 // Clone this repository